symbol/symbol-docs/source/guides/multisig/modifying-a-multisig-account.rst

         :start-after:  /* start block 03 */
         :end-before: /* end block 03 */

-4. Before sending an **AggregateBondedTransaction**, Alice or Bob need to **lock at least 10 cat.currency**.
+4. Before sending an **AggregateBondedTransaction**, Alice or Bob need to **lock at least 10 nem.xem**.
 This transaction is required to prevent spamming the network.
 After the HashLockTransaction has been confirmed, announce the AggregateTransaction.

 .. example-code::